stevenpetryk/hackpack/README.md

 1. Run `make` in this directory
 1. Open `hackpack.html` in your browser

+## Tests

+All of the code examples in the hackpack are concatenated and compiled.
+To run the code, simply run `make test`.

 ## Ongoing

 Edit hackpack.md and continue running `make` to view your changes.